Redshift Security: Data Backups and Encryption Best Practices

 Sensitive Data Backups

+Creating a fresh backup of Redshift’s clusters is a best practice for data compliance, data redundancy and data availability.
 However, managing multiple backups, knowing where they are, and securing them against exposure and exfiltration can be challenging.
+To keep our sensitive data safe, we must understand Redshift's snapshot capabilities and features.

 DB Snapshots

-Automated DB snapshots
+Automated DB Snapshots

+Redshift clusters create “automated snapshots” by default.
 These snapshots are deleted automatically when the retention period expires (default is 1 day), when automated snapshots are disabled, or when the cluster is deleted.

-Setting the retention for any future automated snapshot with cli:
+Setting the retention for any future automated snapshot with CLI:

 Under the cluster page, click on “Edit” then under the “Backup” section set the retention for automated and manual snapshots:

-Manual DB snapshots
+Manual DB Snapshots

 Without specifying a retention period when you create manual snapshots, Redshift manual snapshots remain forever, even after the cluster itself is deleted.
 Leaving behind an unmanaged sensitive data creates an exposure that can be exploited by attackers who are looking for easy targets.

-Creating manual snapshot with retention period - with cli:
+Creating manual snapshot with retention period — with CLI:

-Setting retention for an existing manual snapshot with cli:
+Setting retention for an existing manual snapshot with CLI:

 Inside the desired snapshot click on “Actions” then “Manage access”: